 In the 1960s, a self-ordained Baptist minister named Wash “Doc” Harris began to develop a compound on his property in Memphis, Tennessee.
 The idea was for this compound to be a center for spiritual healing, and he named it “St. Peter’s Spiritual Temple.”

 On the property are lawn ornaments—forms of art that Harris created, including sculptures and paintings—that he used as devotionals, believing that his ability to preach and heal was a gift from God.
 These pieces, which have a distinct Masonic influence, include a large cross with nails jutting out, rainbow-colored fences, stuffed animals, animal skulls, totem-like sculptures, and ladders.
-Harris called his pieces of artwork “Degrees to God.”
-He constructed these works as cleansing tools to help wipe out negative forces.
+Harris says his sculptures are decrees to God, and he constructed these works as cleansing tools to help wipe out negative forces.

 Due to the cultish nature of the compound, and the misunderstandings surrounding it, Memphis locals started referring to the property, which sits on a dead-end street, as “Voodoo Village“; this led to several instances of vandalism and theft.
 Indeed, Harris’ Sunday teachings were often interrupted by drivers who would try and disrupt his ceremonies by screaming obscenities and firing guns.